 In this part of the world you can get almost anywhere by air – seaplanes mean you don’t need an airport or even a runway.
 But if you flew over you’d miss out on the island’s mix of arty small towns and wild landscapes, from mountains and lakes to beaches and rainforests.
-So instead we decided to explore the east coast on a Vancouver Island road trip, from the tip to the top of the island, and featuring a selection of the best things to do on Vancouver Island.
+So instead we decided to explore the east coast on a Vancouver Island road trip, travelling from the tip to the top of the island, and featuring a selection of the best things to do on Vancouver Island.

 Vancouver Island road trip map

 After leaving Victoria we started our Vancouver Island road trip by following the Trans-Canada Highway north to our first stop at Blue Grouse Winery (34 miles/45 minutes).
 Canada isn’t the first country you’d think of for wine-making (apart from the ice variety), but this part of the island has a growing number of wineries.
 It’s in the extremes for grape-growing, but as well as Vancouver Island having Canada’s mildest climate, the Cowichan Valley is 10 degrees warmer than Victoria – its name even comes from a First Nation’s word meaning ‘warm land’.